http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Inputs

-onoff -- Specify whether to inhinit (DOSTRUE) or uninhibit (DOSFALSE)
+onoff - Specify whether to inhibit (DOSTRUE) or uninhibit (DOSFALSE)

 the device